flaf/miscellaneous/puppet/modules/network/README.md

 * a `comment` key mapped to a non-empty array of non-empty strings (optional),

 The `inet` and `inet6` keys are optional.
-If neither `inet` nor `inet6` are present, there will be no configuration at all for the interface, but:
+If neither `inet` nor `inet6` are present, there will be no configuration at all in `/etc/network/interfaces.puppet` concerning the interface, but:

-* comments concerning this interface will be put in `/etc/network/interfaces` if the `comment` key is provided
+* comments concerning this interface will be put in `/etc/network/interfaces.puppet` if the `comment` key is provided
-* and  If a udev rule concerning the name of this interface will be applied if the `macaddress` key is provided.
+* and a udev rule concerning the name of this interface will be applied if the `macaddress` key is provided.

-In each interface, if at least a `inet` key or a `inet6` exist, the mapped value must be a hash.
+In each interface, if at least a `inet` key or a `inet6` exists, the mapped value must be a hash.
 In each `inet` and `inet6` hash, you can put:

 * a `method` key which is mandatory,